S. Darius and S. Girėnas Airport: Military use

 S. Darius and S. Girėnas Airport was conceived as a military airport, established by the German Army in 1915, after it captured Kaunas Fortress.
 Used continuously since then, it is the oldest functioning airport in Lithuania, making it also one of the oldest airports in Europe.
 The airport area underwent major upgrades in 1926 (air force hangars), 1931, 1942 (800 m. concrete runway with taxiways, repair hangars built), 1950s (concrete runway extension to 1330 m.) and 1970s (passenger terminal, navigation equipment).

 During the Interwar period, when Kaunas was Lithuania's capital, Aleksotas Airport was used as the primary base of the Lithuanian Air Force.
 It also served as a test ground for locally built airplanes, like Dobi I, Dobi II, Dobi III by Jurgis Dobkevičius, Anbo I, Anbo II, Anbo III, Anbo IV and Anbo 41, Anbo V, Anbo VI, and ANBO VIII by Antanas Gustaitis and gliders.

 The airport suffered heavily during World War II.
 On June 22, 1941, Luftwaffe on the ground destroyed most of the Red Army aircraft, stationed at Aleksotas Airfield.
 Airport infrastructure suffered major damage in July 1944 during the battle for Kaunas.
 Retreating Wehrmacht destroyed most of the hangars, and heavily damaged runway and taxiways.

-In 1940-1941 and in 1944-1991, it was used as a Soviet (1991-1993 - Russian) airbase and in 1941-1944 as a German Luftwaffe base.
-The Soviet Air Force used Aleksotas Airport as a military transport and military helicopter base, with stationed Mil Mi-2, Mil Mi-6 and Mil Mi-8 helicopters prior to its full withdrawal in August 1993.
+From 1940–1941 and 1944–1991 it was used as a Soviet airbase; from 1941–1944 as a German Luftwaffe base; and from 1991–1993 as a Russian base.
+For the Soviets and Russians, military Mil Mi-2, Mil Mi-6 and Mil Mi-8 helicopters were stationed there prior to withdrawal in August 1993.

 On May 20, 2016, Lithuanian Air Force moved its Second Search and Rescue post (three helicopter landing areas, one helicopter on constant duty) from Freda Airfield (Kaunas Aviation Plant airfield, EYKG) to Aleksotas Airport.